 There is no fixing or diagnosing, you are the expert in your experience.
 My role is that of a guide, knowing the territory, but not your personal map.

 As we progress through the 8 week course, the learning unfolds in your ‘here and now’ experience.
-This happens in the classes we share and also in the 6 days in between.
+This happens in both the classes we share and also in the 6 days in between.

 I will gently guide you in terms of what you notice appearing in your attention.
 Often this may have always been there, but now you see it in a different light, or it could be something you were unaware of.
 The meaning derived from this is personal to you.
 Mindfulness can shine a light on unhelpful habits and ways of thinking.
 Mindfulness can allow you to experience aspects of life in a new way.